sunkencity999/redaction-compliance-MCP/README.md

 **Optional post-processing layer to verify factual accuracy of LLM responses:**

-Inspired by Claimify research, this feature analyzes LLM responses through a 4-stage pipeline to detect and flag potential hallucinations and false claims.
+Using a research-based approach, this feature analyzes LLM responses through a 4-stage pipeline to detect and flag potential hallucinations and false claims.

 ```python
 # Enable in .env